 She goes on to point out that society wants to “close the door” when someone passes away.
 Boss argues that you can live with grief.
 Similar to the way you can live with chronic pain, you can live with the pain of grief.

 4. Usher in Feelings of Common Humanity

 When facing intense suffering, you may feel isolated.
 I remember feeling terribly alone after my dad’s accident and while going through my divorce.
 It seemed like everyone else kept sailing through life without a care while I slowly stumbled through the murky and muddy waters of loss.
-Even now, I sometimes feel as if I’m the only single divorced mom handling the madness of 2020.
 Most of the people in my life with children are married or have partners, and I sometimes feel isolated.